 STEM Matters NYC

-STEM Matters NYC offers a variety of programs during spring break and the summer for students in grades K-12 including one-week camps, a five-week STEM Academy, and multi-week high school internships and courses.
+STEM Matters NYC offers a variety of programs during spring break and the summer for students in grades K-12 including one-week camps and multi-week high school programs.
 If you are interested in animal science or aerospace, marine biology or mechanics, ecology or engineering, and so much more, come discover, investigate, design, and create with us!

 Sign up for our mailing list to stay updated on student programs throughout the year.
 For questions, contact STEMMattersNYC@schools.nyc.gov.